Cheatsheet

 5. A Practical Evaluation Protocol (Post-Training)

-2. Alignment quality: AlpacaEval / MT-Bench (judge, with position debiasing); Chatbot Arena when necessary.
+2. Alignment quality: AlpacaEval / MT-Bench / Arena-Hard (judge, with position debiasing); Chatbot Arena when necessary.

 3. Safety / refusal: harmful-prompt refusal rate, over-refusal rate.